nishant-firefly/jml/sam/learn/python-tut/README.md

    - 5.4 Context managers: Learn how to work with resources using the with statement.

 6. **Web Development**:
-   - 6.1 Learn about web frameworks like Flask or Django.
+   - 6.1 Learn about web frameworks like Flask, FastAPI or Django.
    - 6.2 Understand routing, templates, forms, and databases in web development.
    - 6.3 Build simple web applications to practice what you've learned.